 The Rev. Mr. Todd has confined his attention to his own Church.
-The peculiarities of the camp-meeting services, the idiosyncracies of the negro race when at worship, and all the strong features of the primitive and provincial life, are traced with a freshness and justice which we have seen nowhere clse.
+The peculiarities of the camp-meeting services, the idiosyncracies of the negro race when at worship, and all the strong features of the primitive and provincial life, are traced with a freshness and justice which we have seen nowhere else.
 As a study in dialect, his work must take an influential place in our local American history.
 He has caught up the fading colors of the old time, and given them a permanence for which we have ample reasons to thank him.
 The Eastern Shore has undergone a thorough transformation within the last three decades.
 It was coming on before the war, because of the inflowing population from the North, and especially because of the approach of railroads.
 But the war was a revolution.
 The old usages are now rapidly disappearing, and the Eastern Shore is soon to be but little different from the Western.

-^{} Foote, Sketches of Virginia, 1st series, p.
+^{}Foote, Sketches of Virginia, 1st series, p.
 46.

 As a faithful panorama of the old times in the Delaware and Maryland Peninsula, I take pleasure in commending this work.
 It is evidently the product of careful observation and much labor.
-Is it au exaggeration?
+Is it an exaggeration?
 No. Any man who has been "raised" on the Eastern Shore will see the justice of the delineations.
-Do these narratives reveal any general and exceptional popular ignorance? .
+Do these narratives reveal any general and exceptional popular ignorance?
 No. I question whether in any part of New England, at the corresponding time, the average intelligence was greater than throughout most of the Peninsula.
 It was as much the custom, with all who could command the means, to give a good education to their children, as to open the "road gate" for the entrance of guests, to any number and for a stay of any length.
 The early Virginia colleges were largely patronized by Eastern Shore young men, while Princeton and Dickinson, all the way along, have been educating them.
-Therefore, I would place this work, not in the ranks of history, for such it does not claim to he; but in the domain of sketches of character and life. pertaining to a region which has thus far almost entirely escaped the pencil of the artist and the pen of the American historian.
-As such, it must be regarded as of value to all students of the religious and local history of our whole country, and more especially to the members and friends of the Church in whose service the author has spent a successful and honored ministerial life.